CcpC-cuj/Webdev/README.md

 # Swastik - THE TASTE OF ONENESS
-# Swastik Eatery

 Welcome to Swastik Eatery!
-This project showcases our mission, menu, and customer reviews.
-We aim to support NGOs while providing fresh, high-quality food.
+This project showcases our mission, menu, customer reviews, and the SMS-based reservation system.

 ## Table of Contents